gemilangvip/autoscript-vvip/README.md

 - DEBIAN Version 09 Atau 10

 ## SERVER OTHER FEATURES
-- Timezone           : Other Location
+- Timezone           : Locatiaon VPS
 - Fail2Ban           : [ON]
 - Dflate             : [ON]
 - IPtables           : [ON]